kubevela/kubevela/docs/en/concepts.md

 ## What's Next

-Now that you have grasped the core ideas of KubeVela.
-Let's learn more about KubeVela start from its [Application Definition and Encapsulation](platform-engineers/overview.md).
+Now that you have grasped the core ideas of KubeVela, let's learn more details about its [Application Definition and Encapsulation](platform-engineers/overview.md) feature.